shlomif/validate-your-html/README.md

 A [DuckDuckGo search](https://duckduckgo.com/?q=html+validator&ia=web) for “html validator” as well as a
 [Google search](https://encrypted.google.com/search?hl=en&q=html%20validator)
 will yield many results.
-Note that you should first pick up a verion of the HTML or XHTML standards (such as [HTML5](https://en.wikipedia.org/wiki/HTML5) or [XHTML 1.1](https://www.w3.org/TR/xhtml11/)) and use their correct [Doctype](https://en.wikipedia.org/wiki/Document_type_declaration) to indicate
+Note that you should first choose a version of the HTML or XHTML standards (such as [HTML5](https://en.wikipedia.org/wiki/HTML5) or [XHTML 1.1](https://www.w3.org/TR/xhtml11/)) and use their correct [Doctype](https://en.wikipedia.org/wiki/Document_type_declaration) to indicate